Web Development· 15 min read

 5. Vardot — Drupal Platinum partner, UN & NGO specialist

 Vardot is the other serious Drupal shop in Amman.
 Acquia Platinum partner, strong international NGO and UN agency portfolio.
 A bit more global-enterprise in positioning than Sprintive, similar core stack.
-Pick Vardot if: you need Drupal plus international-grade governance and your budget starts around 50,000 SAR.
+Pick Vardot if: you need Drupal plus international-grade governance and your scope starts after discovery.

 Not sure which profile fits you?
-Our cost estimator takes 2 minutes and gives you a range you can take to any Amman agency as a sanity check.
+Our contact form takes 2 minutes and gives you a range you can take to any Amman agency as a sanity check.
 Or read our 3S Framework for picking a web agency.

 6. DSTeck — WordPress + SEO retainer shop for SMEs

 Small team, WordPress-centric, SEO-focused, local-SME clientele.
-Decent 5-page sites in the 8,000–15,000 SAR range, bundled with monthly SEO retainers.
+Decent 5-page sites in the after-discovery range, bundled with monthly SEO retainers.
 Fast turnaround (3–6 weeks) on small projects.
 Struggles with bespoke React front-ends or non-trivial integrations.
 Pick DSTeck if: you're a local SME that wants web + SEO on one monthly invoice.

 7. Saedx — branding + mid-market WordPress